tclv/SBD-Lab2/doc/manual.md

 [1] An experienced Python developer will wonder why we are not using the more idiomatic approach using a `requirements.txt` together with `pip`.
 This is due to EC2’s bootstrapping mechanism being somewhat more straightforward to use with a simple Bash script.

 [2] By default, there are some limitations on the number of spot instances your account is allowed to provision.
-If you don’ t have access to enough spot instances, the procedure to request additional can be found in the [AWS documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-limits.html).
+If you don’t have access to enough spot instances, the procedure to request additional can be found in the [AWS documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-limits.html).